Luxed/nvim-config/README.md

-# Personnal Neovim configuration files
+# Personal Neovim configuration files

-This is my personnal neovim configuration.
+This is my personal neovim configuration.
+Use at your own risk.